aiidateam/aiida-tutorials/docs/sections/running_processes/workflows.md

 :::{tip}

 Forgot the PK of the `Code` or `StructureData` nodes?
-Remember that you can use `verdi code list` and `verdi data structure list` to retrieve them!
+Remember that you can use `verdi code list` and `verdi data core.structure list` to retrieve them!

 :::